MJZLOTR/contentspace/README.md

 > [!CAUTION]
 > All submodules added in the project, are listed in `.gitmodules`.
 It is strongly advised not to alter this file manually.

+When you clone such a project, by default you get the directories that contain submodules, but none of the files within them yet.
+The directoriew are there, but empty.
+You must run two commands: `git submodule init` to initialize your local configuration file, and `git submodule update` to fetch all the data from that project.

 ### Structure

 The newly created or migrated content has always to go under `/doc`.
 There can be found two sub-folders: